jdwaymire/hubitat_envisalink/README.md

 # Hubitat Envisalink Integration
-Hubitat Envisalink Connection driver and Integration application, provides integration with Envisalink Visit http://www.eyezon.com/ for more information on Envisalink.
+Hubitat Envisalink Connection driver and Integration application, provides integration with Envisalink.
+Visit http://www.eyezon.com/ for more information on Envisalink.

 **Prerequisites**